How Does Unique Formatting in Books Affect Your Reading Experience?

 - The Book Thief By Markus Zusak was a really powerful story.
 The only "unique" formatting part of The Book Thief that I remember was the story she wrote, but it has been more than a year since I read this.
 SO, you should go read this and them tell me if there's more.

 - Tomboy By Liz Prince was told entirely in graphic novel format, but I consider that to be a unique formatting style.
-Tomboy taught the important lesson that you can't change who you are, the person you were born as, but you don't have to be the cookie cutter image that society promotes.
-It taught you that you can be anything you want, but you can't change who you where born as.
+Tomboy taught the important lesson that you can't change who you are, the person you were born as and that accepting your true self is the best choice, despite what society says.

 Books That Have Unenjoyable Unique Formatting